Photographic Objectives

 All architecture makes an impression.
 The architectural photographer has two missions: First, technically excellent rendition of architecture reduced to illustration on paper or monitor.
 Second, revelation of the eminent aesthetic and other desirable qualities of a building or interior.

 The photographer is able to highlight the best features of a building and its relationship to the surrounding area, and reveal valued yet commonly overlooked or obscure qualities.
 Ultra-wide optics, for example, can shed light on overall form and function, or accentuate the sense of stature or vault of an interior.
-Even a warehouse that may appear dull to the eye can be celebrated as a masterwork of simplicity through wide-angle imagery combined with close cropping along the perimeter.
-By selectively applying techniques of composition, perspective and lighting, the photographer can evoke a variety of moods or feelings.
+By selectively applying techniques of composition, perspective and lighting, the photographer can accentuate a variety of moods or feelings inherent in the building design and function.

 Selection between color or black-and-white imagery is a key variable.
 To best depict clarity of form, black-and-white may be preferable when color is mottled or would otherwise distract from the underlying essence of the architecture.